Burton877368/Projects/README.md

-# Hello!
-This is a collection of my projects, both complete and still in progress.
+# JavaFX Wordle Recreation

+This is a project in which I recreated Wordle with Java and JavaFX for the GUI.